xatellite/OpenHousePopulator/README.md

 ```
 cd bin

+// Show help
-./OpenHousePopulator
+./OpenHousePopulator --help

+// Populate example area
+./OpenHousePopulator populate -f "./res/Gmunden.osm.pbf" -i 7602 --centroid
 ```

 Output:
-A GeoJson with all buildings including the additional fields 'pop' (population), 'flats' (household estimation), 'housenumbers' (calculated house numbers)
+A GeoJson with all buildings including the additional fields 'pop' (population), 'flats' (household estimation)

+## Configuration

+You can configure the following parameters in the `config.json` file:

+- reroll_threshold: The minimum population count to start rerolling (populate next building).
+- reroll_probability: The probability to reroll a building (over threshold).
+- level_factor: The factor to multiply the level count with (if multi-storey).
+- housenumber_factor: The factor to multiply the house number count with.
+- exclude_landuse: Areas to exclude buildings in. (e.g. ["industrial", "commercial"]).
+- exclude_tags: Areas to exclude by tag (e.g. ["amenity", "leisure"]).
+- single_home_list:  List of building values to be considered single home houses (e.g. ["house", "detached"]).
+- apartment_list: List of buildings values to be considered apartments (e.g. ["apartments", "residential"]).
+- unspecified_list: List of buildings values to be considered unspecified (e.g. ["terrace", "semidetached_house"]).